open-telemetry/opentelemetry-java-contrib/jfr-streaming/README.md

 * Build it with `./gradlew :jfr-streaming:build`

-The main entry point is the `JfrTelemetry` class in the package `io.opentelemetry.contrib.jfr.metrics`:
+The main entry point is the `JfrTelemetry` class in the package `io.opentelemetry.contrib.jfr.streaming`:

 ```java
 // Initialize JfrTelemetry